Table of Contents

 Child Support: The Details

-In Ontario the Child Support Guidelines are used to calculate and determine the monthly child support amounts paid by one parent to the other for the benefit of the child(ren).
-Parents are legally obligated to support all of their dependent children.
-This is required as long as the child is a minor (under 18) or if over the age of 18 and is living at home and enrolled in full time education.
-Children over the age of 18 with disabilities may remain dependents, and thus be entitled to child support.
-A person may also be obligated to pay support even if the person is not the biological parent, but has stood in the place of the biological parent, as a step-parent.
+In Ontario, the Child Support Guidelines are used to calculate and determine the monthly child support amounts paid by one parent to the other for the purposes of child care.
+Child support is required because parents are legally obligated to support all of their dependent children.
+A parent will have to pay child support as long as their child is a minor (under 18, the age of majority) or if they are over the age of 18 and are living at home and enrolled in full-time education.

-The Gelman & Associates website has a helpful Child Support Calculator which can provide you with an approximate calculation of a child support obligation based on your current financial situation.
+The Gelman & Associates website has a helpful Child Support Calculator, which can provide you with an approximate calculation of a child support obligation based on your current financial situation.